 Built in heat sensors mean that the fly tipping cameras are not recording constantly and will trigger only when a new heat signature (i.e. an object with a different heat signature to the ambient air temperature, such as a human, animal, bird or vehicle) is detected in front of the camera lens.

-The user can set the trail camera to either record video footage (with audio recording) or to take an image whenever triggered or a mixture of both (some trail cameras can take a photo and then start recording video a few seconds later).
+The user can set the wildlife camera to either record video footage (with audio recording) or to take an image whenever triggered or a mixture of both (some trail cameras can take a photo and then start recording video a few seconds later).

 The trail cameras are built into weatherproof cases and so can be deployed outside and will be safe from the elements.
 The casings have the camouflage effect and so are not easy to spot in any woodland or parkland location.
 They are pretty small too so, if deployed well, will avoid being spotted and stolen.

 Security boxes are also available for the trail cameras which can help secure them and also add a bit of extra weatherproofing.